safeamiiir/personal_blog/content/blog/global-talent-tech-nation-visa.md

 title: "🇬🇧 TLDR; Global Talent Visa -- Tech Nation route"
 description: "A concise, experience-based guide to the UK Global Talent Visa (Tech Nation route) — focused on documents, evidences, and real tips for building a strong case."
 date: 2025-10-25
+last_modified_date: 2025-11-14
 ---

 ![TLDR; Global Talent Visa -- Tech Nation route post cover](/images/blog/global-talent-tech-nation-visa_cover_1200*627.png)

 If you already know the basics of the **UK Global Talent Visa**, this article is for you.
-I’ll share a quick and practical way to figure out whether the **Tech Nation route** is right for you.
+I’ll share a quick and practical way to figure out whether the **Tech Nation route** is right for you or not.
 This is based entirely on my personal experience.

 My goal here is to **demystify the process** and give you a clear idea of what to expect, without repeating what’s already on the official pages.